 Jump on the Wagirra Trail and enjoy a leisurely walk or energetic run along the banks of the Murray River.
-Alternatively, hire a bike and follow the Wagirra Trail and connecting network of paths to explore the two cities.
+Alternatively, you can hire a bike and follow the Wagirra Trail and connecting network of paths to explore the two cities.

 The 15 kilometre (return) Murray River pathway links Wonga Wetlands with the South Albury Trail.
 The two-metre wide walking and cycling pathway meanders through Albury’s riverside parks, with plenty of places to stop for a picnic or enjoy the spectacular views.